prismicio-community/r19/docs/07-how-it-works.md

 ### Working with arbitrarily nested types

-`rpc-ts` supports nested data and procedures through liberal use of recursive types.
+`r19` supports nested data and procedures through liberal use of recursive types.

 For example, the following type is used to transform procedure arguments: